 Justin Moore - Southern born and bred, Justin Moore was raised in Nashville, Tennessee.
 He’s had a fishing pole in his hand before he could walk.
 After college the Rocky Mountains were calling, and he came running.
 He has lived here in the Roaring Fork Valley for over 10 years now, and has transitioned from his Assistant Manager roll to full time guiding.
 He lives and breathes the sport, from spending hours behind his tying vise, to walking and rowing endless miles for the water less traveled.
 When he is not on the river, Justin loves pursuing any species that will eat a fly, from hucking giant home ties for pike and musky, to hunting tarpon in the mangroves, Justin’s chase never ends.
 His mantra is to create memories on water, and always looks forward to showing some of the magic our amazing watershed has to offer.

 Beck Brooks- Beck Brooks grew up in the Ozark Mountains of Northern Arkansas.
 He was raised fishing the meandering smallmouth streams and the famous White River that cut through the oak and maple forests of the Ozarks.
 As he grew older, he fell into the black hole of fly fishing because of his parents’ tutelage and a local mentor named Bill White.
 This was appropriate, because most of the time he and Bill haunted the White river and it’s never ending tributaries during their outings.
 He looked west in search of colleges that would fulfil his need to wet a line and ski champagne powder, and Colorado College in Colorado Springs was the perfect match.
 The South Platte and Arkansas Rivers were right out the back door and Summit County was just a puddle jump on the weekends.
 During college summer vacations he spent his time in the Roaring Fork Valley working at the Maroon Creek Club and chasing the green drake hatch.
-Beck now spends the majority of his time (when he isn’t behind the counter at Taylor Creek) in the high alpine or chasing fish all across the United States and the world.
+Beck now spends the majority of his time (when he isn’t guiding) in the high alpine or chasing fish all across the United States and the world.
 Beck loves to get back to Arkansas to spend time with his family and teach his younger brother Merritt the way of fly fishing.
-Pick his brain the next time you’re in Taylor Creek, you’ll be glad you did.
+Pick his brain the next time you’re on the water with him, you’ll be glad you did.

 John High (passed) – John lost his valiant battle with cancer on May 11th of 2001.
 He was a fixture at Taylor Creek for over 17 years and guided in the Roaring Fork Valley for over 20 years.
 His infectious attitude on life and his extreme love of the outdoors was evident to anyone lucky enough to have known him.
 One of the most common things that John said and truly believed was, " I may not make a lot of money guiding, but just take a look at my office."
 John's absence will always be felt here in the shop and by those he guided and befriended over the years.
 If you had the pleasure of knowing and fishing with John, be sure to spend a moment of reflection sitting on his riverside bench behind the shop before you head up the Fryingpan.
 You’ll be glad you did.